hungrxyz/RealtimeOCR/README.md

 # RealtimeOCR
-Realtime OCR with Tesseract and OpenCV
+Realtime OCR with Tesseract and OpenCV, written in Swift.

 Idea behind this project is to recreate the iTunes iOS App's gift card code scanner.